mamedev/mame/docs/source/initialsetup/mameintro.rst

 capabilities offered.

 The official MAME binaries are compiled and designed to run on a standard Windows-based system.
-The minimum requirements are:
+The minimum requirements for Windows are:

 * Intel Core series CPU or equivalent, at least 2.0 GHz
 * 32-bit OS (Vista SP1 or later on Windows, 10.9 or later on Mac)